-This recipe for chicken chop suey turns humble veggies into a favorite take-out dish (and it’s better any restaurant)!
+This recipe for chicken chop suey turns humble veggies into a family favorite dish!

-This simple chop suey combines carrots, celery, and bean sprouts with tender bites of chicken.
+This simple chop suey combines carrots, celery, and bean sprouts with tender bites of chicken for a budget-friendly favorite.
 It’s all tossed in the easiest ever sauce and served over rice or noodles!

 What’s the Difference Between Chop Suey and Chow Mein?